notangelmario/paquet/README.md

 * Why are there so few apps?
 	* Paquet is still growing, I am doing my best to add as many apps as possible.
 * How do I submit an app?
-	* Just drop an issue with the link to the web app you would like to see here.
+	* Just drop an issue with the link to the web app you would like to see.
 * What if my app is here and I don't like it?
 	* Well that's a bummer.
-But if you don't like that your app is on Paquet, just let us know and we'll remove it as soon as possible.
+But if you don't like that your app is on Paquet, just let me know and I'll remove it as soon as possible.